BILS/doi-bils-site/README.md

 ## Links to data sets
 This information is taken from a file that must be accessible as **data/issued_dois.json** - it is available as a *separate* git repo *doi-bils-site-data*.

+## Server update
+Update scripts are available in a separate git repo *doi-bils-site-scripts*.